BOJ set to watch and wait as Abe team urges caution on fresh easing

 Concerns about the yen, along with a belief among central bank officials - including Governor Haruhiko Kuroda - that coming wage increases will support higher prices, suggest the BOJ could hold policy steady until October, months after many economists expect it to be eased.

 “The environment under which the BOJ is working to hit 2 percent inflation has changed dramatically.
-We need to take that into account,” Economics Minister Akira Amari said earlier this week.
+We need to take that into account,” Economics Minister Akira Amari said on Tuesday.

 The BOJ stunned markets by expanding its stimulus in October last year to try to prevent slumping oil prices, and a subsequent slowdown in price growth, from causing the central bank to miss its 2 percent inflation target.

-But since then, oil prices have fallen by another 50 percent and consumer inflation has fallen below 1 percent, stoking expectations the BOJ could face pressure to ease again.
+But since then, oil prices have fallen by another 50 percent.
+Core inflation fell for a fifth month to hit 0.5 percent in December, data showed on Friday, stoking expectations the BOJ could face pressure to ease again.

 But Kozo Yamamoto, a leading expert on monetary policy in Abe’s ruling Liberal Democratic Party, said last week that he expected the BOJ could even hold policy steady for the remainder of this year in the absence of some external shock.